 2. Tax considerations for a stock dividend

 No tax considerations exist for issuing a stock dividend.
-For such a reason, shareholders typically believe that a stock dividend is superior to a cash dividend – a cash dividend is treated as income in the year received and is, therefore, taxed.
+For this reason, shareholders typically believe that a stock dividend is superior to a cash dividend – a cash dividend is treated as income in the year received and is, therefore, taxed.

 3. Maintaining an “investable” price range

 As noted above, a stock dividend increases the number of shares while also decreasing the share price.
-By lowering the share price through a stock dividend, a company may be more “affordable” to the public.
+By lowering the share price through a stock dividend, a company’s stock may be more “affordable” to the public.